mmu-webdesign/IWD-web-term2/rwd-week-2.md

  ```

-- Save `layout.css` and re-load `index.html` in the browser.
+- Save `layout.css` and re-load `index.html`.
 Everything should get a red border.
 Yes?
 Then you can delete this line of CSS.

 ### Your *root* folder